 Cockington Green Gardens

-Boundless Playground in Kings Park, just off Kings Avenue Bridge
+Boundless Playground – Kings Park, Parkes

+Boundless is Canberra’s first all-abilities playground.
 The fully secured playground has a massive fort, a glider, a maze, giant swings and even water cannons.
 Ramp access, low swings and loads of sensory features are throughout the playground making it inclusive for all ages and abilities.

 Commonwealth Park and Tunnel Playground – Albert St, Parkes

-The Pod Playground
+The Pod Playground – Forest Dr, Molonglo Valley

 Glebe Park – Coranderrk St, Civic

 Glebe Park is a scenic urban park in Canberra’s city centre.
 Located near Canberra Centre, the park contains loads of green space to run around, a rotunda and playground with swings, slippery slides, a fort and plenty of climbing frames.